marin-stefan/HtmlProj-BasicPizzaRestaurant/README.md

 ## Description

 This is a simple static app from the HTML/CSS course.
 It is a app for a pizza restaurant with delivery in Romanian language.
-The theme

 ## Requirements were:

-* Start with a simple app with a html, script and css file.
+* Start with a simple app with a HTML and CSS file.

 * The app needs to be responsive.

 * The navbar menu needs to have home, menu and reservation.

-* All pages contain header with banner, the navbar menu, a content section and a footer.
+* All pages will contain header with banner, the navbar menu, a content section and a footer.

 * The homepage contains useful info for the restaurant, images, links to social media.